sidd-cisco/sidd-cisco/README.md

 🧘 Engaged in **spiritual growth** through meditation and introspection
 🧘 Fascinated by **cosmic exploration** and space tech
 🧘 Avid reader of **philosophy**, **technology**, and **AI innovation**
-🧘 Big fan of _The Big Bang Theory_ 😉
+🧘 Big fan of _The Big Bang Theory_ webseries 😉

 ---